babbubba/bS.Sked2/README.md

 #### bS.Sked2.Service
 It implements Service Pattern.
 #### bS.Sked2.Extensions.Common
 It implements the first extension module.
+This is loaded dinamically.
 #### bS.Sked2.Engine
-It implement the Engine logic for the elements execution.
+It implement the Engine logic for the jobs execution.
-#### bS.Sked2.Main
+#### bS.Sked2.WebManagementConsole
-It exposes the web api functionality.
+Front-end based on Angular 8 single page application.